BeatriceMarsili/BigDataProject/README.md

 $	pip freeze > environment.txt
 `

-All the private API keys and sensitive data are to be update inside the *utilities.py* file.
+All the private API keys and sensitive data are to be update inside a file called *utilities.py* file.
 Again, anything won't be saved on the repo thanks to the *.gitignore* settings.

 ## Startup
 Before working on anything, start the virtual environment: